kevinpt/opbasm/doc/rst/opbsim.rst

 Test suite
 ----------

 Opbsim is used as part of an automated test suite.
 The tests are designed to run using the Python unittest framework with auto test discovery.
 If necessary, each test runs Opbasm to assemble a program for both PB6 and PB3 targets.
 The assembled code is then run in the simulator and the result is checked for any failures.
 You need to have Opbasm installed and accessible from your command line search path.
-Opbsim must be compiled and available from the /sim directory of the project.
+Opbsim must be compiled and available from the /sim directory of the project or your search path.
 Run the tests from the root directory of the project with the following command:

 .. code-block:: sh